 Open Tuesday to Saturday from 9.30am to 2.30pm from 1st March

 The Red Lion building has been a pub since 1765.
 It was originally called The Chequers, but was renamed the Red Lion in 1830.
 It was acquired by Oxfordshire brewer Hook Norton in October 2005.
 Sarah and Melvin Phipps became the first tenants of the pub in February 2006.
 When they retired in November 2019, Aidan and Kegan Madden briefly took on the tenancy.
 Chris Gates took over from them on 4th May 2021.

 Situated in a peaceful setting on the corner of South Side and Water Lane, the pub is in an elevated position giving a pleasant view across the valley from the terrace at the front.
 There is a small parking area to the front of the pub and also a car park to the rear.

 The bar is small and cosy with a log burner in the corner; the daily newspaper is there for you to read and you will usually find a local or two propping up the bar supping the cask marque accredited ales.

 With the brewery just 12 miles away as the crow flies, the beer doesn’t have to travel far to their cellar and you are always guaranteed a great pint of “Hooky” at the Red Lion.
-They also serve the soon to be famous “Lion” ale, a wonderful, pale brew at 4% ABV recently launched by Hook Norton and going down very well indeed.
-Their third hand pump will usually dispense a seasonal beer, or maybe Hooky Mild.
-Draught lagers and cider complete the offering at the pumps.

 Children and dogs are allowed in the pub.
 A free wi-fi connection is also available.